neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 Traditionally, reviewing studies for inclusion in a meta-analysis takes hundreds of hours, even with a user-friendly interface.
 The original Neurosynth platform helped by using text mining to group studies by keywords, but extracting crucial details—like participant demographics or task design—remained a challenge because such information is inconsistently reported.

 With Large Language Models (LLMs) and zero-shot learning, we can now automatically extract structured study information directly from full-text articles.
-This makes **precise, automated meta-analysis of neuroimaging literature a reality.**
+This makes **precise, automated neuroimaging meta-analysis** a reality.

 ## **LLMs for Neuroscientific Information Extraction**